scarpent/chesser/readme.md

 ⭐️ add created_datetime (or some name) to variation model (does autonow work with null, and can we backfill later...)

-- make variation mainline moves string be clickable like in edit...
+- import/clone lines
-- import new lines
+- have "recently added" section on homepage!
 - for original/early lines, maybe try to fix data in place with scripts later rather than re-import...
 - stats: simple stats page with past week and all time (since 3/20) numbers
 - created datetime for variation?